 We would like to take this opportunity to thank all our partners for their outstanding support and contribution towards the success of this migration.
 Also our thanks to all our customers for their patience and understanding during the period while the services were transitioned.

-The transition of services from the I-3 fleet onto our I-4 constellation will continue throughout 2018 and will take approximately nine months to complete.
-Our approach is to migrate all services (Classic Aero, Fleet 77, Swift 64 and Inmarsat C), satellite by satellite, as per the schedule shown in the table below.
+The transition of services from the I-3 fleet onto our I-4 constellation* started early in 2018.
+Our approach was to migrate all services, satellite by satellite, as per the schedule shown in the table below.

 |I-3 to I-4 migration||Schedule|

 |Atlantic Ocean Region West (AORW) I-3 to Americas (AMER) I-4||Classic Aero, Fleet 77 and Swift 64 services – migration successfully completed on 03 May 2018